 In a world dominated by competition and conflict, we believe that working together, sharing knowledge and resources, and helping each other out builds strong communities and networks of support and friendship.

 - Direct action and taking power back

 Direct action means refusing to be a spectator, or waiting for someone else to do it for us.
 It is about taking power back and realising our potential to bring about change.

 BASE sees the importance of organising without leaders or bosses, and everyone having equal say.
 When power is shared equally in a group, it can be more effective and sustainable – as well as empowering – for all involved.

 - Not for profit

-In a time where everything has a price and the cost of living makes people poor, Kebele has always avoided the profit motive, and getting rich!
-Fixed bikes, food and drinks, free information, books, Internet access and meeting space are available either for free, in return for donations or for next to nothing.
+In a time where everything has a price and the cost of living makes people poor, BASE has always avoided the profit motive, and getting rich!
+Fixed bikes, food and drinks, free information, books, internet access and meeting space are available either for free, in return for donations or for next to nothing.
 We believe in making everything genuinely affordable – and accessible – to all.

 - Openness and inclusion

 BASE seeks to be as open and inclusive as possible, providing a space that is equally welcoming to everyone (except cops, fascists etc) irrespective of age, race, gender, background, sexuality and (dis)ability & and we encourage – and aim to provide equal access to – participation in the collective.
 To help facilitate Openness and Inclusion, BASE has agreed an Anti-Oppression/ Safer Spaces Statement – read it here.